TerenceMayer/fhevm-react-template/README.md

 ---

+## 📋 Templates

+The `templates/` directory provides ready-to-use project templates for quick start:

+- **`templates/nextjs/`** - Next.js 14+ template with App Router, complete FHE integration, and TypeScript
+- **`templates/react/`** - React 18+ template with Vite, FHEVM SDK hooks, and TypeScript

+These templates are production-ready starting points for building your own FHE-powered applications.

+---

 ## 📝 Examples

 The `examples/` directory contains complete, working examples demonstrating how to use the FHEVM SDK in different environments.
 Each example is self-contained and ready to run.